We have a kitchen!

 We set up what we thought would be a temporary measure of a kitchen trolley and a mini oven/hob thing borrowed from a friend.
-It soon became apparent that we wouldn’t be able to afford to renovate the kitchen any time soon, however, and the mini oven became the bane of our lives.
+It soon became apparent that we wouldn't be able to afford to renovate the kitchen any time soon, however, and the mini oven became the bane of our lives.
 If you put something in the oven or on the hob, it worked okay.
-It was when you tried to combine two functions that the little oven was all ‘nope, I can do only one thing at a time.’
-We replaced the all in one contraption with a separate Stellar portable induction hob and a very fancy Panasonic NN-CF853 combination microwave oven (I owe eternal gratitude to my father-in-law for buying it for us!) which made everything so much more bearable.
-It’s amazing what you can cook using the combination of these two gadgets – we had people over for dinner and everything!
-Although they did have to sit on wooden garden chairs, but you can’t have everything…
+It was when you tried to combine two functions that the little oven was all 'nope, I can do only one thing at a time.'
+We replaced the all in one contraption with a separate Stellar portable induction hob and a very fancy Panasonic NN-CF853 combination microwave oven (I owe eternal gratitude to the boy’s dad for helping us buy it!) which made everything so much more bearable.
+It's amazing what you can cook using the combination of these two gadgets - we had people over for dinner and everything!
+Although they did have to sit on wooden garden chairs, but you can't have everything...

 Anyway, our lovely builders ripped out the old kitchen and grotty post-war downstairs loo.
 They left us a sink for as long as possible though, which was helpful.
 The first thing we fitted was the floor.
 Having been incarcerated upstairs for several days during the noisy, breaking stuff bit, Spangle was delighted to be allowed back in the kitchen and spent a gleeful 20 minutes chasing rogue tile spacers around the new floor.

-And it’s now all finished, yay!
-Three weeks of renovation actually wasn’t that bad, as we’d lived with kind of a temporary kitchen for almost three years anyway.
-We just wheeled our trolley with the combi microwave and plug in induction hob into the living room, and also got a few takeaways.
+And it's now all finished, yay!
+Three weeks of renovation actually wasn't that bad, as we'd lived with kind of a temporary kitchen for almost three years anyway.
+I just wheeled our trolley with the combi microwave and plug in induction hob into the living room, bought a mini barbecue, and also ordered a few takeaways.

 I'm so pleased it turned out okay, as the boy and I have very different design tastes.
 I like colour and pattern, and had picked this fabulous Fornasetti Frutto Proibito monkey wallpaper before we'd even bought the house, whereas he likes minimalism and white walls.

-The boy chose the plain white gloss units and he also wanted the Belfast sink.
-I wasn’t sure whether a vintage style sink would work with modern units but it seems to have turned out okay.
+The boy was very insistent upon plain white gloss units and he also wanted the Belfast sink.
+I wasn't sure whether a vintage style sink would work with modern units but it seems to have turned out okay.

 Apparently our house was originally plumbed by a maniac, so the pipes weren't able to be chased into the walls without taking the whole place apart.
 We had the option of boxing the pipes in and losing some space in our already small kitchen, or leaving them exposed and making a feature of them.
 Our plumber made such a good job of the new copper piping, I couldn't resist polishing them all up and lacquering them.
 Never leave a jeweller alone with bare metal - it's in our nature to make things shiny!